🤝

 6

-Votes are hidden from everyone until the host reveals results, preventing social pressure from influencing votes.
+Votes are hidden until the host reveals results - no social pressure to follow others.

 7

-Host reveals results.
-Proposals above the threshold are marked as adopted with a clear green indicator.
+The host reveals results.
+Proposals that meet the threshold are marked as adopted.

 8